spookylukey/django-views-the-right-way/source/detail-view.rst

-The generic CBVs have some logic built in to derive a template name from the model name and the type of view, which in this case would result in ``shop/product_detail.html``, on the assumption that the 'app' the model lived in was called ``products``.
+The generic CBVs have some logic built in to derive a template name from the model name and the type of view, which in this case would result in ``shop/product_detail.html``, on the assumption that the 'app' the model lived in was called ``shop``.

 This kind of behaviour is called “convention over configuration”.
-It's popular in Ruby on Rails, much less so in Python and Django, partly due to the fact that it is pretty much directly against the “Zen of Python” maxim “Explicit is better than implicit”.
+It's popular in Ruby on Rails, much less so in Python and Django, partly due to the fact that it's pretty much directly against the “Zen of Python” maxim “Explicit is better than implicit”.

 But it does appear in some parts of Django, and the `docs for DetailView
 <https://docs.djangoproject.com/en/3.0/ref/class-based-views/generic-display/#detailview>`_
 encourage this particular shortcut.
-This is unfortunate, in my opinion, because in this case convention over configuration seems great when you are writing the code, and is often a nightmare when it comes to maintenance.
+This is unfortunate, in my opinion, because in this case convention over configuration seems great when you are writing the code, and can be a nightmare when it comes to maintenance.

 Consider the maintenance programmer who comes along and needs to make modifications to a template.
 We do not assume a maintenance programmer is an